vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 the evening, but by that time I had already done another meal prep and included cayenne pepper in it.

+This was also the day I resumed walnuts consumption having exhausted the two days after the long talking session.

 Unlike the incident of 2024-09-20, I did not have anal spasms or a strong urge for anal sphincter contraction.
 Even when I did do a full anal contraction, it did not cause a sharp pain, being either